WillisTowersWatson/AFD/README.md

 > To lock down your application to accept traffic only from your specific Front Door, you will need to set up IP ACLs for your backend and then restrict the set of accepted values for the header 'X-Forwarded-Host' sent by Azure Front Door

-Once we've set up the IP ACLs we need to address the issue of X-Forwarded-Host hence the tests and simple app.
+Once we've set up the IP ACLs we need to address the issue of X-Forwarded-Host; hence the tests and this repo.

-NOTE: What the above it doesn't mention is the Health Probe.
+NOTE: What the above doesn't mention is the Health Probe.

 ## Health Probes

 In order for AFD to determine latency and availability of the backend.

-When you design your Front Door you specify the URL of your Health Probe -- something that returns a status code of 200 when all's well.
+When you design your Front Door you specify the path to your Health Probe -- something that returns a status code of 200 when all's well.

-The requests come from the AFD infrastructure so the request passes through the IP ACLs, however, the Health Probe isn't originating from your AFD it's originating from a remote AFD probe so there's **no X-Forwarded-Host header** do the protection you've put in place will reject the request and your app will be marked as unhealthy.
+The requests come from the AFD infrastructure so the request passes through the IP ACLs, however, the Health Probe isn't originating from your AFD it's originating from a remote AFD node so there's **no X-Forwarded-Host header** so the protection you've put in place will reject the request and your app will be marked as unhealthy.

 Health probe requests do, however, include the header **X-FD-HealthProbe** and set it to **1**.

-We therefore need to do some more header processing to allow for this.
+We therefore have to do some header processing to allow for this.

 ### Q: How can we detect if a **spoof** AFD is probing my app using a 'health probe'?